virada-k/agricultural-yield-performance-analysis-sorghum/README.md

 <br>

-**Summary**
+**📝 Summary**
 <br>
-- Most Reliable: G11 is the most stable genotype.
+- **Most Reliable:** G11 is the most stable genotype.
 It has the shortest overall range (whiskers) and the lowest SD (661), meaning the yield is highly consistent.
-- High Potential with Risk: G01 and G03 have the highest average yields.
+- **High Potential with Risk:** G01 and G03 have the highest average yields.
 They have high outliers (nearly 8,000 kg/ha), showing great potential, but they have more variation than G11.
-- Low Consistency: G04 and G06 show high variance.
+- **Low Consistency:** G04 and G06 show high variance.
 Their avg_med_diff is very high (up to 632), and their boxes are the largest, which means their yield is unpredictable.
-- Business Recommendation: We should recommend G11 for farmers who want steady income, and G01 for those who want to reach the highest possible yield.
+- **Business Recommendation:** We should recommend G11 for farmers who want steady income, and G01 for those who want to reach the highest possible yield.

 <br>